abhriyaroy/RxLowpoly/README.md

 - [How to Contribute](#how-to-contribute)

 ## Introduction
-This library serves as an improvement over this <a href="https://github.com/xyzxqs/XLowPoly">repository</a> by
+LowpolyRxJava serves as an improvement over this <a href="https://github.com/xyzxqs/XLowPoly">repository</a> by
- - providing better qualityresults
+ - providing better quality results.
- - wider choice of input sources like file path, bitmap or drawable resource.
+ - provides wider choice of input sources like file path, bitmap or drawable resource.
- - natively using Rx java for background processing thereby reducing boilerplate code on the developer's end.
+ - natively using RxJava for background processing thereby reducing boilerplate code on the developer's end.

 ## Samples